 Common Name: Drias Plant

-Thapsia garganica is a Perennial up to 1.20 metres tall.
+Thapsia garganica is a perennial plant that can grow up to 1.20 metres tall.

 The resin in the sap can cause skin irritation[